 The Versa, typically priced at £220, is more budget-friendly.
 It’s Fitbit’s second smartwatch, following on from the Ionic, and at a glance you’d be forgiven for mistaking it for an Apple Watch.

 Read on for more about each of these smartwatches to find out which ticks the most boxes.
-You can also can read our full Fitbit Versa review and impressions of the Apple Watch Series 4 and the Samsung Galaxy Watch.
+You can also can click through to read our full reviews:

 Apple Watch Series 4, Samsung Galaxy Watch and Fitbit Versa: key specs in a nutshell